When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Fair Use Conditions

-We can always evaluate the fair use guarantees by simply training a generic model and a personalized model.
-Now we how to use these two models to reliably evaluate the conditions described in~\cref{Def::FairUse}.

-Point estimates of the gains of personalization are unreliable, especially for small groups.
-In a classification task where a personalized model performs 5\% worse than a generic model, this may represent 5 mistakes for a group with 100 samples, or 200 mistakes for a group with 4000 samples.
-We can distinguish between these cases by measuring the statistical significance of gains.
-In some settings, a significant fair use violation could warrant the need for a new model.
+\paragraph{Testing for Fair Use} We can evaluate fair use conditions by training a generic model in addition to a personalized model.
+Given a personalized model and its generic counterpart, we can check the conditions in \cref{Def::FairUse} on a sample by computing the relevant performance gains.
+This procedure will return point estimates that should be paired with a measure of uncertainty to guide model development.
+In some tasks, a significant fair use violation may warrant a new model.
 In others, we may wish to ensure a significant gain to use a group attribute in the first place.

-In practice, we check for a rationality violation using a one-sided hypothesis test:
+In practice, we check for a rationality violation using a one-sided hypothesis test of the form:

-Here, the null hypothesis $H_0$ assumes that group $\gb$ prefers $h_{\gb}$ to $h_0$ by default.
+Here, the null hypothesis $H_0$ assumes that group $\gb$ prefers $h_{\gb}$ to $h_0$.
 Thus, we would reject $H_0$ when there is enough evidence to support a rationality violation for $\gb$ on held-out data.

-To test the conditions in \cref{Def::FairUse}, we would repeat this test for all $m$ groups to check rationality across all groups, for all $m(m-1)$ pairs of groups to check envy-freeness.
-We can control the false discovery rate using a standard Bonferroni correction\citep[][]{dunn1961multiple}, which is suitable even for non-independent tests.
-The exact test should be chosen based on the performance metric for the prediction task.
-In general, one can test these hypotheses for any performance metric using a bootstrap hypothesis test~\citep{diciccio1996bootstrap}, and use more powerful tests for salient performance metrics~\citep[see e.g., the McNemar test for accuracy][]{dietterich1998approximate}.
-We note that there are limits to this hypothesis testing approach as the number group attributes increases significantly~\cite{paes2022on}.
+We can test all conditions in \cref{Def::FairUse} by repeating this test for all $m$ groups to check rationality, and repeating analogous tests for all $m(m-1)$ pairs of groups to check envy-freeness.
+In general, one can test these hypotheses for any performance metric using a bootstrap hypothesis test~\citep{diciccio1996bootstrap}, and control the false discovery rate using a Bonferroni correction~\citep[][]{dunn1961multiple}.
+In practice, one should draw on more powerful tests when working with salient performance metrics~\citep[e.g., the McNemar test for accuracy][]{dietterich1998approximate}.